 The orange juice and orange zest give them an intense citrusy flavor.
 If you want to dial it back, reduce the zest rather than the juice since you need the liquid to balance the dry ingredients.
 They’re delicious with syrup, or the recipe author suggests serving with freshly-sliced kiwi.

-11. Gluten-Free Banana Oatmeal Quinoa Pancakes by Light Orange Bean
+11. Gluten-Free Banana Oatmeal Quinoa Pancakes

 This recipe is hands-down one of the healthiest on this list.
 The beauty of this recipe is that it doesn’t even try to mimic the traditional animal and wheat-based ingredients in pancakes but takes a unique spin using vegan and gluten-free foods.